opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 parent: Authentication backends
 nav_order: 47
 redirect_from:
-  - /security-plugin/configuration/openid-connect/
+  - /security/configuration/configuration/
 ---

 # JSON Web Token

-JWTs are JSON-based access tokens that assert one or more claims.
+JSON Web Tokens (JWTs) are JSON-based access tokens that assert one or more claims.
 They are commonly used to implement single sign-on (SSO) solutions and fall in the category of token-based authentication systems:

 1. A user logs in to an authentication server by providing credentials (for example, a user name and password).
 1. The authentication server validates the credentials.